+Prerequisite: OA 162.

-Prerequisite: OA 168.
-Lecture: 1-6 hours per week and Laboratory: 1 hour per week
+Laborntoy: 1 hour per week

 Instruction in medical terminology as it relates to transcription of medical records in all phases, including all the specialities in the medical field, with particular emphasis on laboratory data, surgery terminology, and pharmaceuticals; documentation of new terminology; simulation of "on-the-job" training.